liberalsolutions/Android-Interview-Questions/Kotlin/OthersQuestion.md

 3. How to access that value of Unit: since it's a singleton object, just say `Unit`

 4. `UNIT` actually contains valuable information, it basically just means "DONE".
 It just returns the information to the caller, that the method has been finished.

+> Explain the concept of generics in Kotlin.
+How are generics used in Android development?